progit/old-site/_posts/tips/2010-03-04-smart-http.markdown

 and unauthenticated (http).
 It also has the huge advantage that most firewalls have those ports (80 and 443) open already and normal users don't have to deal with `ssh-keygen` and the like.
-Once most clients have updated to at least v1.6.6, `http` will have a big place in the Git world, I believe.
+Once most clients have updated to at least v1.6.6, `http` will have a big place in the Git world.

 <h2>What is "Smart" HTTP?</h2>